altocodenl/tagaway/readme.md

    - update readme: redis structure, endpoints
    - If user A shares a tag with user B and user B doesn't have an account or is not logged in: signup, login, or go straight if there's a session.
 On signup, resolve shares.

+- Add length to hash to avoid collisions from different files?
+Add script to check for collisions by using size, for both hash and hashorig.
+Add note: When using 128-bits, the x86 and x64 versions do not produce the same values, as the algorithms are optimized for their respective platforms.
+- Add last activity on user to track inactive accounts?
+- Stats: join stock into flow, change graunlarity.
+- Add mpg support.
+- Investigate Glacier lifecycle.
+- Variable cost with maximum per GB?
+Minimum/maximum range, based on S3 usage.
+- Investigate intermittent busboy error.

 - Submissions
    - Google Play
    - Google Drive
    - App Store

+- Self-hosted
+   - Turn off/on S3
+   - Docker

 ### Already implemented